MichaelCurrin/table-sniffer/README.md

 Maybe I can at least print out text from around the table of show the tables in a summarized text form structure of the page, for context.
 With the sentence or heading before/after the table.

 Maybe the ID, class etc. printed.
+Or `caption`.

 ## License